- University of Colorado Boulder

 - The salary range will be $95,000 - $125,000 annually for the academic year, depending on faculty rank, qualifications, and experience.

 - Funds are available for research space, office space, moving allowance, onboarding/relocation assistance, and includes competitive startup funds.

 - The University of Colorado offers comprehensive and competitive benefits https://www.colorado.edu/jobs/benefits , including medical, dental, paid parental leave, and retirement plans.

 The University of Colorado offers excellent benefits , including medical, dental, retirement, paid time off, tuition benefit and ECO Pass.
 The University of Colorado Boulder is one of the largest employers in Boulder County and offers an inspiring higher education environment.
 Learn more about the University of Colorado Boulder .

-Be ambitious.
-Be pioneering.
+Be collaborative.
+Be dynamic.
 Be Boulder.

 What We Require

 - Candidates must have a PhD and/or MD, or an equivalent degree.